 Staff, under the advisement of the Citizen Advisory Group, have developed four exercises that ask event attendees to vote on some key concepts that will help us finalize our work plan for Wasco County 2040.

-The development activity map (top right) gets participants to see about where they would like to see growth of certain types of uses and minimal development.
+The Development locations map gets participants to see about where they would like to see growth of certain types of uses and minimal development.
 One of the most frequent inquiries planning staff gets relates to residential development.
 We want to invite residents and businesses to think a bit about where they would like to see residential development grow.
 Employment growth (whether agriculture or nonfarm work) is another consideration that has impact on our long range planning vision work.
 We want to understand where our community would like to see economic development happen in our county, and whether the trend to is concentrate or disperse this activity.
 Similarly, one of the things planners have to evaluate with development is the impact to natural resources.
 We know that there is an interest in conservation for resources, including farm and forest lands, and would like to identify the priority areas for restriction on development in Wasco County.

-Pioneering Pathways to Prosperity (bottom left) is the Wasco County mission statement.
+Pioneering Pathways to Prosperity is the Wasco County mission statement.
 We are inviting participants to think about what this mission means to them and how they think land use planning can help them achieve this goal.

-The development types list (bottom right) is not exhaustive, and was generated through analysis of the recurring inquiries current planning staff gets on the phone, at the counter and via email.
+The development types list is not exhaustive, and was generated through analysis of the recurring inquiries current planning staff gets on the phone, at the counter and via email.
 While it doesn’t touch on all the many development types and activities our land use plans address, it does help us begin to identify themes for moving forward through the Wasco County 2040 process.
 We invite participants to think about these things in terms of encouragement and discouragement for development because most of these uses already exist in Wasco County, and in most cases Wasco County does not have the opportunity to prohibit outright.